nice-digital/global-nav/README.md

 ### Gotchas

 - Check you have the right version of Node installed
 - Make sure have LF line endings as this is a cross-platform project.
-This _should_ happen automatically because of settings in _.gitattributes_ and _.editorconfig_
+This _should_ happen automatically because of settings in _.gitattributes_ and _.editorconfig_.
+- Use normal functions, rather than arrow functions because of support for IE8
+- Watch out for features of React that Nerv doesn't support, for example refs.

 ## How to use

-We support 2 main methods for using the Global Nav in your projects: in [React](#react) or via the [CDN](#cdn).
+We support 2 main methods for using the Global Nav in your projects: as a [React component](#react) installed from npm or via the [CDN](#cdn).

 ### React